kairosity/mp3-snapathon/README.md

 <br>

 - Users may only vote once.
-- If a user tries to vote for their own image, a message will flash telling them they cannot.
+- If a user tries to vote for their own image, a flash message will tell them they can't do that.

 <br>